qhou-scu/msmpscu/README.md

  Installation requirements:
  This package dose not provide a single excutable, but consists of many libraries used in MD, or MC applications.
 The libraries and the applications are built seperately.
- Run command "bidlib" to build the libraries (See bidlib.readme).
-Run command "gapp" to build an specific application(See gapp.readme).

  To correctlly build the msmpscu libraries, the envirenment varibale should be set in file .bashrc.
+Run command "resetenv" as follows:

+    . ./resetenv

+ to setup the enviremental variables, or manually change the .bashrc file as follows.

  By default, the installed cuda is assumed to be 8.0 with the caplbility 3.0.
  If the other version, for example, cuda10.1 is installed, add the variable to .bashrc file

     export CUDAV=10.1